Court Ordered Sale Process in Texas

 Consequences For Non-Compliance With Court Orders

 Not adhering to a court order might have dire implications.
-In Texas, disobeying a court order can result in contempt of court charges, which may include fines or even jail time.
-The court system strictly enforces its verdicts in order to maintain justice.
+In Texas, disobeying a court order can result in contempt of court charges, including fines or jail time.
+The court system strictly enforces its verdicts to maintain justice.
 Legal procedures are in place to guarantee that persons follow court orders.
 Following these orders is critical to avoiding penalties.

 Evaluating Property Value for Court-Ordered Sales